BARN DAY CAMP

 Campers are provided with a cubby to store their backpack, lunchbox, a change of clothes, and projects they want to bring home from camp.

-Campers bring their own lunch and are provided two snacks a day.
-A healthy protein snack in the morning to help fuel their day and a fruit/veggie option in the afternoon.
-Many of these delicious snacks are from our own farms!
+Campers bring their own lunch and are provided snacks.
+Many of these delicious snacks have ingredients from our own farms!

-Overnight trip: Barn Day kids hike to local wilderness locations, set up their sleeping bags in shelters or tents, taking turns helping to cook the meal while exploring and playing in the woods.
+Overnight trip: Barn Day kids hike to local wilderness locations, set up their sleeping bags in shelters or tents, take turns helping to cook the meal while exploring and playing in the woods.

 WHAT OUR CAMPERS SAY